timhwang21/gitbook/programming/databases/metrics.md

 Weaknesses:

+- Hard to handle data that changes over time
 - Without HLL, slicing and dicing in unintended ways can be hard (e.g. slice by hour when you roll per minute, count a different metric); may need to store redundant rollup data in separate tables
 - Without HLL, your data will always lag by the rollup period
 - Bad data can propagate through rollup entries and be hard to fix or even detect